sunray1/treepl/README.md

 ```
 ## 3. Reroot all trees using R

-**Testing this now: Not sure if there is a diff between R and FigTree rooting**
+**Note: Testing this now: Not sure if there is a diff between R and FigTree rooting**

 Need: